GetStream/react-native-activity-feed/docs/setup.md

 ### Current user and defaults

-Your application should set StreamApp's `userId` prop as the ID of the current authenticated user.
-Once you do that, all components will automatically use that as default for rendering feeds, adding activities and reactions such as comments and likes.
+Your token contains the user id of the user that uses your application.
+Because of this, all components will automatically use that as default for rendering feeds, adding activities and reactions such as comments and likes.

 **Note:** most top level components like the flat feed, come with common default prop values (eg. userId, feed group, ...).